 Q. 36 How do you identify the performance bottlenecks?

-Q. 37 What would be your recommendation to improve performance measure?
+Q. 37 What would be your recommendation to improve performance measures?

 Ans: Performance improvement recommendation always depends on the nature of the bottleneck.
-If there is any network related issue then you can recommend to optimize the latency and appropriate bandwidth of the network.
+If there is any network-related issue then you can recommend to optimize the latency and appropriate bandwidth of the network.
 At the database level, verify all indexes and sequences by running the integrated profilers.
-You may also recommend to optimize the database queries if DB takes more than expected response time.
-At the App server level, run profilers for finding the memory leaks in the application.
-At the web server level, you can use monitors and optimize the js, CSS and image files which takes longer time.
+You may also recommend to optimize the database queries if DB takes more than the expected response time.
+At the App server level, run profilers to find the memory leaks in the application.
+At the web server level, you can use monitors and optimize the js, CSS and image files which takes a longer time.

 Q. 38 How does cache impact load testing results?

-Ans: Caching has both positive as well as a negative impact on the load test result.
+Ans: Caching has both positive as well as a negative impacts on the load test result.
 A cache is a temporary memory which stores the browsing history.
-When the user visits a page for the first time then cache data are stored in the browser cache memory and when user hit the same page the second time, the cached data loaded from cache memory i.e. do not come from server, hence the time required to load the page will be less than that required to load the page for the first visit since much of the information required to load the page is grabbed from the cache instead of the server.
+When the user visits a page for the first time cache data are stored in the browser cache memory and when the user hits the same page the second time, the cached data loaded from cache memory i.e. do not come from the server, hence the time required to load the page will be less than that required to load the page for the first visit since much of the information required to load the page is grabbed from the cache instead of the server.